Algo-Phantoms/Algo-Tree/README.md

 You may go through these guidelines and contribute accordingly:

-* Make sure you do not copy codes from external sources like GFG,hackerearth, etc because that work will not be considered. **Plagiarism is strictly not allowed.**
+* Make sure you do not copy codes from external sources like GFG, HackerEarth, etc because that work will not be considered. **Plagiarism is strictly not allowed.**
-* You can only work on issues that you have been assigned to you.
+* You can only work on issues that have been assigned to you.
-* If you want to contribute for an existing algorithm, we prefer that you create an issue before making a PR and link your PR to that issue.
+* If you want to contribute to an existing algorithm, we prefer that you create an issue before making a PR and link your PR to that issue.
 * If you have modified/added code work, make sure the code compiles before submitting.
-* Strictly use snake_case (underscore_separated) in your file_name and push it in correct folder.
+* Strictly use snake_case (underscore_separated) in your file_name and push it in the correct folder.
 * Do not update the [README.md](README.md).

 ## Guidelines for code base :